tartley/colorama/README.rst

 equivalent Win32 calls.

-On other platforms, calling ``init()`` has no effect (unless you request other optional functionality; see “Init Keyword Args”, below).
+On other platforms, calling ``init()`` has no effect (unless you request other optional functionality; see "Init Keyword Args", below).
 By design, this permits applications to call ``init()`` unconditionally on all platforms, after which ANSI output should just work.